 Exam syllabus

-The GMC provides a PLAB test blueprint which provides details of the knowledge, skills and behaviours you’ll be expected to demonstrate during the exam.
-The blueprint provides a knowledge section, which outlines what will be tested, as well as a domains section, which links to the GMC’s core guidance, good medical practice.
+To help you understand the PLAB syllabus, the GMC provides a PLAB test blueprint that details the knowledge, skills and behaviours you’ll be expected to demonstrate during the exam.
+The blueprint provides a knowledge section outlining what will be tested, and a domains section, which links to the GMC’s core guidance, good medical practice.

 The GMC states that the blueprint document is mapped against the following documents, which you may find useful to explore further:

-- Good medical practice – the GMC’s core guidance which all registered doctors must adhere to.
-You must be able to demonstrate the values and behaviours set out in this document during your PLAB exam and during your practice in the UK.
+• Good medical practice – the GMC’s core guidance which all registered doctors must adhere to.
+You must be able to demonstrate the values and behaviours set out in this document during your PLAB exam and your practice in the UK.

-- Outcomes for provisionally registered doctors – these are the outcomes doctors must meet following completion of their first year of Foundation Programme training to be able to apply for full registration with a license to practise.
+• Outcomes for provisionally registered doctors – these are the outcomes doctors must meet following completion of their first year of Foundation Programme training to be able to apply for full registration with a licence to practise.

-To pass the PLAB test you must be able to demonstrate that you possess the ‘skills, professional values and behaviours [the GMC] expect of all licensed doctors working in the UK‘.
+To pass the PLAB test, you must demonstrate that you possess the ‘skills, professional values and behaviours [the GMC] expect of all licensed doctors working in the UK‘.

 Important Skills

-The GMC offers a selection of sample questions for PLAB 1 with answers, explanations and links to the relevant GMC guidance.
+The GMC only offers 30 sample questions for PLAB 1 with answers, explanations and links to the relevant GMC guidance.
+PLAB 1 is a difficult exam, with approximately 1 in 4 failing, so you will need to use external resources to help you prepare.

-Likewise, for PLAB 2 the GMC provides a sample OSCE station, detailing the scenario, what the examiner will be looking for and what you need to demonstrate to be successful.
+For PLAB 2, the GMC provides a sample OSCE station, detailing the scenario, what the examiner will be looking for and what you need to demonstrate to be successful.

 PLAB difficulty